Damn Vulnerable Linux

 Damn Vulnerable Linux (DVL) is a discontinued SLAX-based Linux distribution geared towards computer security students.
-It functions as a tool for observing and studying vulnerabilities in the Linux kernel and popular user space software.
+It functioned as a tool for observing and studying vulnerabilities in the Linux kernel and popular user space software.
 It is available as a live CD, and can be run through a virtual machine within the host operating system.

 History

 DVL was created by Thorsten Schneider, the founder of the TeutoHack laboratory at Bielefeld University, to use as a training system for his university lectures.

 Design

-DVL is a SLAX-based distribution, and uses the Slackware .tgz package management system.
-It uses outdated versions of various software, to deliberately make it the most vulnerable operating system ever.
+DVL was a SLAX-based distribution, and used the Slackware .tgz package management system.
+It used outdated versions of various software, to deliberately make it the most vulnerable operating system ever.

-DVL is distributed as a live CD, allowing it to be booted directly from the distribution medium without installation on a PC or within a virtual machine.
+DVL was distributed as a live CD, which allowed it to be booted directly from the distribution medium without installation on a PC or within a virtual machine.